zohaibshahzadTO/SignInForm/README.md

 For the basic skeleton, the main div has a class of **.container** and also an id of **.container** because we want to target this element in the Javascript.

+# Sign Up Form and Sign In Form

+We also have a few classes on each div:

+- The .form-container class will contain the CSS which is duplicated for both the .sign-in-container and .sign-up-container classes

+- The 2 different classes (mentioned above) will contain the CSS which is different.

+This way we avoid having to write the same CSS code twice and we use the power of being able to add multiple classes.

+You might have also noticed that the i tags have some classes.
+These are because we are using FontAwesome for the icons.
+Read more about them on their website.

+# The Overlay Container

+Same as above, we have a common class .overlay-panel and two different classes: .overlay-left and .overlay-right.
+Also, we have ids for the buttons as we're going to add an onClick eventListener for both of them in the JavaScript.